TerenceChe/Tibia-bot/readme.md

-# Tibia Bot
+# Tracaking Bot

-This python bot allows users to track new logins and level ups in Tibia
+This python bot allows users to track new logins and level ups in a video game

 ### Requirements